Researching, Writing, and Creating with Integrity

 How do we generate new knowledge with integrity?

-As members of the academic community, you contribute to ongoing scholarly conversations by producing new knowledge: an insight, a discovery, a correction, or an extension that adds to what scholars in a particular area of study already know, based on the research that has already been done.
+As members of the academic community, you contribute to ongoing scholarly conversations by producing and sharing new knowledge: an insight, a discovery, a correction, or an extension that adds to what scholars in a particular area of study already know, based on the research that has already been done.
 You come to such new knowledge through conducting your own individual research (using the methods of the discipline) and sharing the results of that research with the scholarly community.

 Of course, new knowledge is not completely new: it always builds on the work that has been ongoing in the community, and part of ethical knowledge-production is acknowledging that existing work and noting how your own contribution connects to it.
-Not only does such acknowledgment give credit to others, it also helps locate new ideas and insights in that ongoing conversation: what theories or traditions or methods is our work aligned with?
-How do we understand the existing state of knowledge or practice, and how do we see what we have done in relation to it?

 Things to reflect on